Table of Contents

 Exploration Research and Development Priorities In Hydrothermal Energy Sources

-The Geothermal Technologies Officer conducted a technology needs assessment for produce geothermal energy by using various technologies in 2011, identifying areas of opportunity were to reduce up-front development risks and costs.
+The Geothermal Technologies Officer conducted a technology needs assessment for producing geothermal energy by using various technologies in 2011, identifying areas of opportunity to reduce up-front development risks and costs.
 The Office focuses R&D efforts in the following categories:

 GEOPHYSICS